Ocean exploration

-Ocean exploration is a part of oceanography describing the exploration of ocean surfaces.
-Notable explorations were undertaken by the Greeks, the Romans, the Polynesians, the Phoenicians, Phytheas, Herodotus, the Vikings, the Portuguese and Muslims.
+Ocean exploration, part of oceanography, is the exploration of ocean surfaces.
+Notable explorations were undertaken by the Greeks, the Phoenicians, the Romans, the Polynesians, Phytheas, the Vikings, Arabs and the Portuguese.
 Scientific investigations began with early scientists such as James Cook, Charles Darwin, and Edmund Halley.
 Ocean exploration itself coincided with the developments in shipbuilding, diving, navigation, depth, measurement, exploration, and cartography.